BYU-PCCL/mindreader/README.md

       - value : the value assigned to that random variable

       Description:
-      - Assigns the given value to the random variable
+      - assigns the given value to the random variable

   set_model(model):